 The way in which you can claim tax relief will again depend on the nature of the relief sought, as well as whether you are employed or self-employed.

 For employees, HMRC has a free online service where you can claim back overpaid tax, which might be the case if you have missed out on tax reliefs you were eligible for, such as home-working and travel expenses, or other work-related expenses.
 This could include things like uniforms and work clothing, tools and equipment, travel and overnight expenses, as well as professional fees and subscriptions.
-Alternatively, you can claim by post, using Form P87, although if you receive income from another source and complete a self-assessment tax return with HMRC, you must claim through your tax return instead.

 You can claim tax relief for expenses made up to 4 years previously, although you must have records of what you have spent.
 If your claim is for the current year, HMRC will usually adjust your tax code so you pay less tax.
 If your claim for tax relief is for previous years, HMRC will either make a tax code adjustment or give you a tax refund.

-Tax relief FAQs
+Tax Relief FAQs

 What is the meaning of tax relief?